soef/ioBroker.alexa/README.md

 ## Troubleshooting

+### Problem with Cookie determination with SMS based 2 FA flow
+If you still use the SMS based 2FA flow then this might now work.
+Please update the 2fa method in the amazon settings to the current process.

 ### Problems with Cookie determination via E-Mail/Password
 Sometimes Amazon has weired checks in place when they detect unexpected traffic on Login.
 This can result in the problem that a captcha needs to be answered in order to login.